-- See the Optum website "Beneficiary" tab for most up to date list of threshold languages and available translated documents. - As part of the Short-Doyle Medi-Cal Certification process for new programs or Recertification of Short-Doyle Medi-Cal programs, the organizational provider will: - Secure a new fire clearance document from their local fire code authority and submit a copy to the San Diego County Mental Health Service's Health Plan Organization Quality Assurance Unit prior to Certification/ Recertification site visit. - After receipt of the fire clearance document by QA, a site visit will be scheduled.
-Note: All fire clearance documents must be kept at the program site and be available to reviewers. - At the Short-Doyle Certification/Recertification site visit, the organizational provider must make available to the reviewer the most recent site fire clearance document.
-Providers will be in compliance if the most recent fire clearance document has been completed within three (3) years of the previous fire clearance document date.
-If the most recent fire clearance document has not been completed within the three (3) year period or fire clearance document is not found, the program will receive a Plan of Correction (POC) requesting the appropriate action(s) to be taken by the provider.
+- Provider sites are required to have a current Fire Clearance in order to be Certified or Re-Certified by the DHCS, per CCR Title 9, Section 1810.435 (b) (2). - A current Fire Clearance is defined by DHCS as occurring "within 1-year of the onsite review/visit" (DHCS 1735 form).
+Please note that the date the State utilizes to determine the 1-year period is the date the Fire Clearance was granted. - A new fire safety inspection may be required if the facility undergoes major renovations or other structural changes. - Review local fire code requirements to determine reinspection schedule. - Any efforts to schedule fire clearances should be maintained. - New Programs: As part of the Short-Doyle Medi-Cal Certification process for new programs or Recertification of Short-Doyle Medi-Cal programs, the organizational provider will: - Secure a new fire clearance document from their local fire code authority and submit a copy to the San Diego County Mental Health Service's Health Plan Organization Quality Assurance Unit prior to Certification/ Recertification site visit. - o After receipt of the fire clearance document by QA, a site visit will be scheduled. - Note: All fire clearance documents must be kept at the program site and be available to reviewers. - Established Programs: At the Short-Doyle Certification/Recertification site visit, the organizational provider must make available to the reviewer the most recent site fire clearance document. - Fire clearances must be dated within one (1) year of the scheduled recertification site visit.

+If the most recent fire clearance document has not been completed within a one (1) year period prior to the recertification, the program will receive a Plan of Correction (POC) requesting the appropriate action(s) to be taken by the provider.
 The action(s) will be included in the POC and sent to San Diego County Mental Health Service's QA Unit for review.
 For any questions on this process, please contact QIMatters.hhsa@sdcounty.ca.gov.